Netec-Mx/mslearn-azure-ml/Instructions/04a-Work-with-compute.md

     </ol>
     </details>

-## Create the compute setup script
+## Task 2: Create the compute setup script

 To run notebooks within the Azure Machine Learning workspace, you'll need a compute instance.
 You can use a setup script to configure the compute instance on creation.